devxjs/directus-docker-smart-snapshot/readme.md

 # Backend Project Directus

-Follow the steps below to configure and run the project locally.
+Follow the steps below in the src/ folder to configure and run the project locally.

 ## Prerequisites